Koekoek1337/AH_Ticket-To-Ride/SnakeClimbers.md

 or last station needs to be removed.
 This happens randomly.
 Next it will add a station to the begin or the end of the traject.
 The goal is that every time a traject improves when in finds a better path to take.
+There is also the option the the traject adds another route.
 It calculates the totally of the scores before it approves if every single traject is indeed an improvement.
 Because it is possible that a new path taken optimalizes the score of the singe traject, but downgrades the score of the totally of the railNetwork.